Sag Spiced Honey (Lemonade)

 Cool down from that fiery sagittarius eclipse energy, while still sipping in the optimism with this nonalcoholic, spiced honey lemonade.

 Energetic Alignment: Healing, Purification, Joy & Optimism, Wisdom

-For those in more tropical climates, or dealing with warmer weather, this spiced honey lemonade is the perfect way to cool off and soothe your soul while still calling down the energy of the Sagittarius new moon and solar eclipse.
+This spiced honey lemonade is the perfect way to cool off and soothe your soul while still calling down the energy of the Sagittarius moon and eclipse.
 With ingredients like clove, ginger, and nutmeg aligned to the optimism and energy of Sagittarius, healing allspice and wise rosemary and honey, this honey lemonade is just the treat to refresh and reset your soul, as you look up at the stars and reflect on the heavenly energy.

 Sag Spiced Honey (Lemonade)

 - 1 sprig rosemary

 - 1 pinch clove